Rocket Companies Seeks U.S. IPO As Loan Growth Continues (Pending:RKT)

 The firm provides consumers in the United States with access to home mortgage and other loan types.

-RKT is well positioned to take advantage of consumer desire for all digital transaction processing as well as the associated cost and time reductions from a loan origination standpoint.
+RKT is well-positioned to take advantage of consumer desire for all digital transaction processing as well as the associated cost and time reductions from a loan origination standpoint.

 I’ll provide an update when we get more IPO details from management.